 Tail injuries and tail loss are frequently seen in Leopard geckos.
-They are often the result of falling, crashing and fighting injuries.
+Tail injuries in Leopard geckos are often the result of falling, crashing and fighting.

 Table of contents